ExperimentsHNL/popper-design/overview.md

 ## <a name="ThePlumbing" id="anchor5">The Plumbing ##

-# Popper

-The platform consists of four pieces:
+Popper platform consists of four pieces:

 1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;